la2050/archive/_organizations/friends-the-foundation-of-the-california-african-american-museum.md

   Despite the economic downturn and budget reductions we have grown attendance at CAAM over the last 10 years from35K to over 100,000 visitors representing an average 20% increase each year.
-We are now presenting 80+ public programs each year and 9 â€“ 13 exhibitions while continuing to maintain an active and growing research library and collection.
-We are proud of these numbers and equally as proud that they represent a connection to content that has ranged from presenting the more than 20 exhibitions that have been directly related to telling the story of the African Diaspora around the worldâ€¦and all still for Free Admission!
-We have proudly collaborated with numerous organizations from the Skirball Cultural Center to the Japanese American National Museum, the Chinese American Museum and others like Self Help Graphics to the obvious connections with the Watts Towers, St. Elmoâ€™s Village, and commercial galleries owned by African Americans.
+We are now presenting 80+ public programs each year and 9 — 13 exhibitions while continuing to maintain an active and growing research library and collection.
+We are proud of these numbers and equally as proud that they represent a connection to content that has ranged from presenting the more than 20 exhibitions that have been directly related to telling the story of the African Diaspora around the world…and all still for Free Admission!
+We have proudly collaborated with numerous organizations from the Skirball Cultural Center to the Japanese American National Museum, the Chinese American Museum and others like Self Help Graphics to the obvious connections with the Watts Towers, St. Elmo’s Village, and commercial galleries owned by African Americans.
 We encourage artmaking and training by children and showcase the work of other organizations serving this purpose like Ryman Arts.
 But perhaps we are just as proud of our outreach efforts with